 How To Stop Enabling Grown Children And Encourage Personal Development

 If you have children of any age, you know how difficult it can be to let them go or to let anything happen to them.
 But the truth is that they will have to grow up at some point.
-They must be able to take care of themselves and face the consequences of their own actions.
+Your adult children must be able to take care of themselves and face the consequences of their own actions.
+If you enable adult children to make bad decisions or keep up harmful habits, you might be making it harder for them to recover in the long term and improve.
 You need to step back and let them take on those responsibilities, no matter how difficult it might be.

 Getty/MoMo Productions